Eugene Lasky - Career Chronicle

 Mission-Driven Work

-Malvern Health (2024-Present): Working with my friend Geoff Botak has connected me with true healthcare heroes—the clinicians and administrators who serve thousands struggling with substance abuse and related mental health issues.
-My personal mission became to "help the helpers," supporting these frontline professionals and senior leadership with operational expertise to enhance their ability to reduce suffering and deliver care.All Sober (2024-Present): Through my connection with Geoff, I serve as Operational Excellence Advisor to this startup, AllSober.com, developing a comprehensive technology platform designed to transform addiction treatment.
-The venture aims to enable integrated care for substance use and co-occurring mental health disorders by addressing systemic failures in treatment infrastructure.
-Underlying our approach is a core belief: technology can enhance and scale many things, but lasting recovery outcomes depend on compassionate caregivers who appreciate the lifetime recovery journey.
-My role involves applying decades of operational experience to help build enterprise software that empowers treatment professionals to deliver the personalized, integrated care that offers the best chance for sustained recovery.Chesapeake Seafood (Sold 2017): Co-owning and operating this venture at a local farmers market provided direct customer interaction, immediate feedback, and the satisfaction of providing quality products to the community.Semi-Professional Poker: My experience as a semi-professional poker player honed critical skills in real-time risk assessment, data-driven decision-making, and emotional control under pressure.
+Malvern Health (2024-Present): Working with my friend Geoff Botak connected me with true healthcare heroes — the clinicians and administrators who serve thousands struggling with substance abuse and related mental health issues.
+My personal mission became to “help the helpers”: supporting these frontline professionals and senior leadership with operational expertise to enhance their ability to reduce suffering and deliver care.All Sober (2024-Present): Through that same connection, I serve as Operational Excellence Advisor to AllSober.com, a startup building a technology platform for addiction treatment.
+The goal is to help clinicians deliver integrated care for substance use and co-occurring mental health disorders — something the current system does poorly.
+My role spans strategy, operations, and culture: helping build software that supports the way good treatment actually works.
+The underlying belief is simple — technology can scale a lot of things, but lasting recovery still depends on compassionate people who understand that recovery is a lifetime journey.

 Community Engagement